 Under Section 70.730 of the Revised Statutes of Missouri, the computed employer contribution rate shall not exceed the contribution rate for the immediately preceding fiscal year by more than one percent (not including the effects of any benefit changes).
 The contribution rates shown above reflect the one percent maximum increase, if applicable.
-The uncapped employer contribution rate for the General division was computed to be 17.3%.
-The uncapped employer contribution rate for the Police division was computed to be 22.6%.
-The uncapped employer contribution rate for the Fire division was computed to be 17.9%.
+The uncapped employer contribution rate for the General division was computed to be 16.7%.
+The uncapped employer contribution rate for the Police division was computed to be 23.3%.